abhijeet7py/OrangeHRM/Readme.md

-# Web Automation Framework with POM in Python(Selenium)
+# Web Automation Framework with POM and Page Factory in Python(Selenium)

 ### Tech Stack
 - Python, PyTest